 Contact: Shannan Marcak, 928-638-7958

-The debris piles are in various locations across the north rim, including near Highway 67 and the North Rim developed area.
-They consist of small tree branches, twigs, and needles removed during preparation of prescribed fire control lines.
-Pile burning is a necessary preparation for the prescribed fires being planned for late fall and early spring.
+The piles consist of small tree branches, twigs, and needles that were removed during preparation of prescribed fire control lines.
+Pile burning is a necessary preparation for the implementation of up-coming prescribed fire projects on the North Rim.